Dileepsajwan/financial-dashboard/README.md

-# 💰 Financial Dashboard
+# 💰 Finance Dashboard

-A modern, responsive financial dashboard built using **React + Tailwind CSS** that allows users to track, analyze, and manage their financial activities efficiently.
+A modern, responsive financial dashboard built with React and Tailwind CSS that helps users track income, expenses, and spending insights in a clean and interactive way.

 ---